Abha Bhaiya: 2003–present: Involvement in transnational advocacy for women's rights

-In 2011, Bhaiya became one of the founding members of the Women's Regional Network (WRN), a network of civil society leaders and international delegates working to address the interlinked south-asian issues of peace and security, justice and governance and growing militarization.
-WRN was launched after representatives from civil society organizations embarked on a listening tour of Afganistan, Pakistan, and India that concluded with the women unanimously agreeing that their individual work on women's security across conflict-prone areas would greatly benefit from collaborative network-driven efforts.
+In 2011, Bhaiya became one of the founding members of the Women's Regional Network (WRN), a network of civil society leaders and international delegates working to address the interlinked south-Asian issues of peace and security, justice and governance and growing militarization.
+WRN was launched after representatives from civil society organizations embarked on a listening tour of Afghanistan, Pakistan, and India that concluded with the women unanimously agreeing that their individual work on women's security across conflict-prone areas would greatly benefit from collaborative network-driven efforts.

 Bhasin-Bhaiya started the One Billion Rising campaign in 2013 with American playwright and performer Eve Ensler, calling for an end to violence against women and girls globally, that was eventually joined by activists from 176 countries.
 The campaign included training lawyers, judges, protection officers, and law enforcement personnel on the prevalence and impact of gendered aspect on national economy and politics.

 Other social impact endeavours

-Between 2006 and 2010, Bhaiya worked as a technical advisor for Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Kabul, Afganistan, providing gender mainstreaming and gender strategic planning training for government officials.
+Between 2006 and 2010, Bhaiya worked as a technical advisor for Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Kabul, Afghanistan, providing gender mainstreaming and gender strategic planning training for government officials.
 In 2007, she chaired an internal Meeting on UN Peace Resolution in Brussels.
 While working as Oxfam's gender consultant in 2009, she reviewed the gender national policy to identify areas for improvement and provide strategic recommendations.

 Bhaiya was a member of Freya India, a Mumbai-based documentation-research center.
 She is a member of Ankur, a Delhi-based educational center for women and children, founder-member of Olakh, a women's resource center in Gujarat, Rajasthan.
 She's also the founder-member of Mahila Samakhya's national resource group, and served on the executive committee of Mahila Samakhya's Uttar Pradesh chapter.